 Welcome to Reenam Hotel

 At a distance of 1.5 km from the main market, Reenam promises that you will be away from the hustle and bustle of the city, yet close enough to be convenient.
 Most of its 34 well appointed rooms which include Family Suite rooms look out on to the spectacular snow capped Stok-Kangri Range and the Leh Palace and Tsemo Castle.
 Last year Reenam introduced Superior rooms on the 3rd Floor and has also installed Elevators for easier access and mobility for the guests.
+Book 3 Star best budget hotels in Leh Ladakh for family online with best luxury hotel deals at reenamhotel.
+Book the best hotel in Leh Ladakh to enjoy quality time with your partner.

 The hotel has all the facilities to cater and comfort the discerning travellers.
 Thoughtfully laid out apporoach and central heating in all of the rooms ensure that this property can be your home away from home at any time of the year.
-Fresh ideas, new rooms and the ideal location of our property all come together in making your Ladakh experience a memorable one.
+Fresh ideas, new rooms and the ideal location of our propertyall come together in making your Ladakh experience a memorable one.

 Other Visitor's Experiences